metabase/metabase/docs/troubleshooting-guide/cant-view-or-edit.md

 2. If a saved question is in a collection that you don't have access to, you'll need to ask someone with edit access to the collection to:
     - Grant you permission to the collection.
     - Or, to move the saved question to a collection that you have permissions to.
-3. If the steps above don't solve your problem, ask your Metabase admin if you have [permission to the database that's used by the question][block-access].
+3. If the steps above don't solve your problem, ask your Metabase admin if you have [permission to the database that's used by the question](../permissions/data.md#block-access).

 **Explanation**